 Moroccan Chicken Stuffed Peppers with Lean Ground Chicken

-Lean ground chicken is a good low fat way to get your protein.
-It’s not only low in fat, but so versatile.
+Lean ground chicken is a good low-fat way to get your protein.
+It’s not only low in fat but so versatile.
 You can use it in place of ground beef in most recipes.
 If you follow here, you’ve probably noticed that I use lean ground poultry a lot for recipes that require ground meat.
-It’s a good way to have some variety in proteins, and it’s more suited to some dishes, like this one.
+It’s a good way to have a variety of proteins, and it’s more suited to some dishes, like this one.

 Bulgur Wheat: A Nutritious and Tasty Grain Alternative

 I used a North African flavoured filling for these Moroccan chicken stuffed peppers, and also grated some zucchini to sneak in some more veggies.
 And, I used bulgur to keep with the Moroccan theme.